AboladeTikristi/LITA_Data_Analysis_Project-Customer_Data-_Analysis/README.md

     |2023|59,916,717.00|

   - Total Revenue per subscription type
-    This can be found with either the use of sql query or pivot table in excel.
+    This can be found with either the use of SQL query or pivot table in Excel.
           ```Select
       SubscriptionType,
       SUM(Revenue)
       as 'Total Revenue'